jonnymind/SIRPAS/Books/London_Mysteries.md

 | Damage Type | Maddening |
 | Damage | __SM__+3 |

-This manoeuvre provides a sort of safety net in case of failure.
+This maneuver provides a sort of safety net in case of failure.

 In case of success, it delivers the damage as usual.
 In case of failure, the next attack receives a +1 modifier and +1 **DP** modifier.